lucas2kdk/rosenvold.tech/content/posts/microk8s-setting-up.md

 series: ['Kubernetes']
 ---

+## Introductiont to MicroK8s
+Welcome to this comprehensive guide on configuring a cloud-native MicroK8s environment.
+MicroK8s is a lightweight Kubernetes distribution that simplifies the deployment and management of Kubernetes clusters.
+Its minimal resource requirements, ease of installation, and feature-rich package make it an ideal choice for developers, IoT environments, edge computing, and CI/CD pipelines.
+Whether you're new to Kubernetes or looking for an efficient deployment solution, MicroK8s offers a streamlined and flexible approach to running Kubernetes workloads.

 ## Before we begin
 I will actively try to maintain this guide, and expand it in the future.
 But the world within Kubernetes is changing at a rapid speed, so errors and mistakes may occur in this guide.